-Goal 2: Make information and services dementia friendly and fully accessible to people with disabilities and available to residents with limited English language proficiency.
-Adopt the National Standards for Culturally and Linguistically Appropriate Services in Health and Health Care (CLAS Standards).
+Goal 2: Make information and services dementia friendly and fully accessible and available to older adults with disabilities and older adult residents with limited English language proficiency.
+Adopt the National Standards for Culturally and Linguistically Appropriate Services in Health (CLAS Standards).